wp-plugins/adsense-now-lite/readme.txt

 == Installation ==

+= Searching =

 The easiest way to install this plugin is to use the WordPress Admin interface.
 Go to your admin dashboard, find the "Plugins" menu, and click on "Add New".
-Find this plugin and click on "Install Now" and follow the WordPress instructions.
+Search for this plugin and click on "Install Now" and follow the WordPress instructions.

+= Uploading =

 If you want to download it and manually install, you can again use the WordPress dashboard interface.
 First download the plugin zip file to your local computer.
 Then go to your admin dashboard, find the "Plugins" menu, and click on "Add New".
 After clicking on the "Add New" menu item as above, click on "Upload" (below the title "Install Plugins" near the top).
 Browse for your downloaded zip file, upload it and activate the plugin.

+= Using Plugin Interface =

-Further updates (and Pro upgrades and module installations) to the plugin can be done easily from the plugin admin page itself, by clicking on the Updates button on the top right corner.
+Further updates (and Pro upgrades and module installations) to the plugin can be done easily from the plugin admin page itself, by clicking on the *Updates* button on the top right corner.

+= Tips =

+Although the Now!
+Plugin for AdSense plugin is designed to handle Google AdSense efficiently, there is nothing preventing you from using the text boxe to place any other kind of text in your blog posts and pages.
+In particular, you can use ad text from other providers.

 == Frequently Asked Questions ==